- About Overview

 With a Midwest dry-farm background, Troy Cook Daniels earned a BS in pharmacy from the University of Michigan in 1923 then taught pharmacy and pharmaceutical chemistry at Washington State University.
-He returned to the Midwest in 1928 and earned a PhD in chemistry from Indiana University.
+He subsequently returned to the Midwest and in 1929 earned a PhD in chemistry from Indiana University.
 The next year he joined the pharmacy faculty of what was then called the Affiliated Colleges of the University of California, in San Francisco, to teach theoretical pharmacy and physics.

 Under the leadership of Dean Carl Schmidt, Daniels served as assistant dean.
 By the time Daniels became dean of the College of Pharmacy in 1944, a four-year BS curriculum in pharmacy was in place.

 During his long tenure until his retirement in 1967, he instituted the practice of recruiting PhD faculty members into the School, which was not standard practice for pharmacy schools of the day.
 Daniels was instrumental in 1955 in upgrading the pharmacy curriculum to a six-year program culminating in the PharmD degree, and in migrating the PhD Graduate Program in Pharmaceutical Chemistry from the University of California, Berkeley (UCB) to the San Francisco campus.